 It’s just a hernia I tell myself, but it’s not the surgery that scares me as much as being knocked out, out of awareness and out of control.
 Lost.
 No yellow brick road.
 Just darkness.
 Neverness.

 It’s irrational.
 Right?
 I hope so.
-Fuck.
+Damn.

 No one can scare us as much as we can scare ourselves.

 It’s the same with criticism, no one can criticize us as much as, or as harshly, as we can criticize ourselves.
 We’re crazy hard on ourselves, and that, my fellow recovering perfectionists, is what perfectionism is all about.
-The two fucking C’s.
+The two C’s.

 Control and unmitigated Confidence.
 Or the lack thereof.

-Fuck you, Bryan.
+Screw you, Bryan.
 Bone up.